 A Coast to Coast Walk was devised by Wainwright himself, and set out in his 1973 guidebook to the route.

-The route is a 192-mile (although according to a recent re-measuring the real distance is almost 220 miles) long distance footpath in Northern England.
+According to Wainwright's Coast to Coast guidebook, the route is a 190-mile walk across Northern England.
 It passes through three contrasting national parks: the Lake District National Park, the Yorkshire Dales National Park, and the North York Moors National Park.

 Wainwright suggested a way of breaking the walk miles into stages, each of which to be completed in a day.
 With one or two rest days, this makes the route fit into a two-week holiday.
 However, Wainwright explicitly stated that he did not intend people to necessarily stick to these stages or even to his route: for example, by reducing day-lengths to 10 or 12 miles, the walk becomes a much easier three-week trip with time to 'stand and stare'.

 In 2004 the walk was named as the second best walk in the world according to a survey of experts.

 In 2012 it was announced that a new waymarker, featuring Wainwright’s AW signature, will appear on finger posts where the route crosses a public road.
 The Society hopes that the waymarking will be completed during 2013, which is the fortieth anniversary of Wainwright’s guidebook, published in 1973.
 The Society is planning events to celebrate this anniversary in 2013.
 For more information read the Society's press release here

 A Second Edition of A Coast to Coast Walk was published in June 2010 by Frances Lincoln.
 The book was completely revised and updated by Chris Jesty, who had previously revised the seven Pictorial Guides and The Outlying Fells.